 Terror is a Man is an uncredited remake of H.G.
 Wells’s The Island of Dr Moreau (1896), a classic story about a scientist on a tropical island conducting surgical experiments to turn animals into humans.
 The Island of Dr Moreau had been filmed once before this – as The Island of Lost Souls (1932) – and would receive two later adaptations – The Island of Dr Moreau (1977) and The Island of Dr Moreau (1996).
 The influence of The Island of Dr Moreau is unmistakable – a scientist on an island conducting surgical experiments to turn animals into humans, shipwrecked sailor arriving in the midst of this and so on.
 Perhaps the major noticeable difference is the reduction of the Humanimals to only a single creation.

-In historical retrospect, Terror is a Man‘s greatest reputation is that it started off the Filipino exploitation fad of the late 1960s and 70s where US producers flocked to the Philippines to take advantage of low costs and lack of union regulations.
-Filipino director Gerry De Leon became one of the key figures of this fad, churning out other such mad scientist and monster movies as Brides of Blood (1968) and Mad Doctor of Blood Island (1969).
-Producer Eddie Romero co-directed these, along with other efforts such as Beast of Blood (1971), The Beast of the Yellow Night (1971), Beyond Atlantis (1973), The Twilight People (1973) and The Woman Hunt (1973).
+Filipino director Gerry De Leon became one of the key figures of the Filipino exploitation fad, churning out other such mad scientist and monster movies as Brides of Blood (1968) and Mad Doctor of Blood Island (1969) – notedly, these used the same plot essentials as Terror is a Man but what made them a success was the addition of gore and gratuitous toplessness.
+Eddie Romero co-directed these, and solo directed other efforts such as Beast of Blood (1971), The Beast of the Yellow Night (1971), Beyond Atlantis (1973), The Twilight People (1972) and The Woman Hunt (1973).
 The amazing story of the Filipino exploitation phenomenon and coverage of the making of Terror is a Man can be found in the documentary Machete Maidens Unleashed!
 (2010).